Karanji (film): Music

-The score for this film by Veera Samarth, a promising newcomer in Kannada film Industry.
+The score for this film by Veer Samarth, a promising newcomer in Kannada film Industry.
 Film has 14 tracks based on works of popular writers like Santha Shishunala Sharif, T. P. Kailasam, N.K.
 Hanumanthaiah, Dr. H.S.
 Venkateshamurthy, Chi.
 Udaya Shankar, Satish Tiptur, Raghavendra Kamath, Sridhar and S.S.
 Kulkarni.

+Reception

+A critic from The Times of India wrote that "Director Sridhar could have done a better job of a lively story, but has ended up with boring narration, silly sequences and a crude script.
+With Vijaya Raghavendra in the lead, the director can't be excused for the mediocre flow of the story, which needs to be cut by at least 30 minutes".
+R. G. Vijayasarathy of IANS wrote that "Karanjji is a film recommended for the musically inclined younger minds".